30 Nov 2023

 This is what we call an options review which can help directors chart the optimal course for the company and allay concerns about director disqualification and personal risks.

-If you have concerns about director disqualification or insolvency, do get in touch with myself or a member of the business restructuring and insolvency team for an initial discussion.
+If you have concerns about director disqualification or insolvency, do get in touch with a member of the business restructuring and insolvency team for an initial discussion.

 Get in touch